ga-wdi-pvd/http-mvc-intro-rails/README.md

 We'll talk about what all these files and folders mean in just a moment, but first, we want to give you a chance to explore.

-Your job is to look through the application and find the Rails equivalents for the following, making sure to focus your search on the `app` and `db` directories...
+Your job is to look through the application and find the Rails equivalents for the following, making sure to focus your search on the `app`, `db` and `config` directories...

 * Schema
 * Routes